DevMountain/react-4-afternoon/README.md

 ### Summary

-In this step, we will take the router we just configured in `src/router.js` and add it to our application in `src/index.js`.
+In this step, we will take the routes we just configured in `src/routes.js` and add it to our application in `src/index.js`.

 ### Instructions